 Beyond its value as an engagement or sales tool, video can also help your healthcare SEO strategy.
-This year, take some time to optimize your videos on YouTube (the second most popular search engine) by incorporating keywords into the video title and description.
+So, take some time to optimize your videos on YouTube (the second most popular search engine) by incorporating keywords into the video title and description.

 And don’t forget to talk with your web team about using on-page (schema) markup for your videos.
-This can help your videos make it to the top of the Google SERP.
-Plus, Google rolled out some new markup options in 2021 that can give you more opportunities to increase your video SEO visibility.
+This data embedded in the code of your video can help your videos make it to the top of the Google SERP.
+Plus, Google rolled out some new markup options in recent years that can give you more opportunities to increase your video SEO visibility.

-Is your healthcare SEO strategy ready for 2022?
+Is your healthcare SEO strategy ready for 2023?
 These days, it’s hard to say we can be prepared for everything.
-But with these trends and best practices, you can put your best SEO foot forward for the new year.
+But with these trends and best practices, you can put your best SEO foot forward.

-SEO writing experts who have your back.
-Healthcare SEO can feel overwhelming, but with a WriterGirl partnership, you’ll get a team of SEO-savvy writers who are 100% dedicated to healthcare.
-We’ll create search-optimized website content that helps customers, patients and clients find your business.
+Healthcare SEO can feel overwhelming, but with a WriterGirl partnership, you’ll get a team of SEO-savvy writers 100% dedicated to healthcare.
+We’ll create search-optimized content that helps customers, patients and clients find your business.
 Drop us a line to learn more.

 Editor’s note: This post was originally published in February 2020.
 It was updated on January 5, 2022 and again on March 28, 2023.